Standard #: LAFS.4.SL.1.1 (Archived Standard)

 Recycle This!

-Students will learn about recycling renewable and nonrenewable resources while completing a model eliciting activity in which they help Sunshine School District to decide which material to start their recycling program with.
+In this Model-Eliciting Activity (MEA), students will learn about recycling renewable and nonrenewable resources while completing a model eliciting activity in which they help Sunshine School District to decide which material to start their recycling program with.

 To Flow or Blow: Which One is Best for Here?